A Level Media

 - Level three shot of boys in woods with Mike in the front showing he is the leader

-- Two mid shot of Jonathon and Joyce close on the sofa signifies closeness in relatio
+- Two mid shot of Jonathon and Joyce close on the sofa signifies closeness in relationship

 Mise En Scene